Automatically 'Verifying' Discrete-Time Complex Systems through Learning, Abstraction and Refinement: Our Approach

 \begin{remark} Notice that the parameter $\epsilon$ in Eq.~\ref{eq:test} has an immediate effect on the compatible test and thus the learned model.
 One question would be how to determine the best $\epsilon$ for the best learning outcome.
-AALERGIA measures how good a learned model $D_P$ is by the Bayesian Information Criteria (BIC) score.
+AALERGIA measures how good a learned model $\mathcal{D}_P$ is by the Bayesian Information Criteria (BIC) score.
 Intuitively, a learned model which generates the input system traces $\Pi_P$ with higher probability and has fewer number of states has a higher BIC score.
 AALERGIA thus automatically searches for the best $\epsilon$ that has the highest BIC score and output the corresponding model~\cite{AA}. \end{remark}

-\mypara{GA-based learning algorithm} A genetic-algorithm based learning approach (GA in short hereafter) was recently proposed in~\cite{wang2017should}.
-The idea is to reduce the problem of model learning to an optimization problem, i.e., finding an optimal DTMC $D_P$ that has the highest BIC score.
-GA encodes a chromosome by randomly merging the nodes in the prefix tree and apply mutations and crossover in the standard way to search for the best merging mechanism.
+\mypara{GA-based learning algorithm} A genetic-algorithm based learning approach (GA in short hereafter) was proposed in~\cite{wang2017should}.
+The idea is to reduce the problem of model learning to an optimization problem, i.e., finding an optimal DTMC $\mathcal{D}_P$ that has the highest BIC score.
+GA encodes a chromosome by randomly merging the nodes in the prefix tree and apply mutations and crossover in the standard way to search for the best model.
 It has been shown such an approach could outperform AALERGIA sometimes~\cite{wang2017should}.
-We remark that different model learning approaches can be adopted in this work and readers are referred to~\cite{wang2017should} for details.
+We remark that different model learning approaches can be adopted in this work.